-Along with dunes, the area is home to a variety of plant and animal species that have adapted to living and growing in extremely hot summers and cold winters, with hardly any water around.
+Along with dunes, the area is home to various plant and animal species that have adapted to living and growing in sweltering summers and cold winters, with hardly any water around.
 Instituted as a national monument in 1934 to preserve the white sand formations, the park provides a one-of-a-kind outdoor experience.

 Hiking White Sands

 Plenty of information is available at the Visitor Center before you embark on your hike.
-Each of the trails is marked with distinct colored posts and symbols, so familiarize yourself with this information at the Visitor Center before commencing your hike.
+Each trail is marked with distinct colored posts and symbols, so familiarize yourself with this information at the Visitor Center before commencing your hike.
 For serious hikers, the Alkali Flat Trail is a difficult five-mile-long trail.

 Sledding Down the Dunes